Microexpressions in Sales: Reading Subtle Cues to Tailor Your Pitch | Braintrust

 Recognizing microexpressions is only half the skill.
 What matters more is how you respond.
 The goal isn't to confront the emotion directly but to surface it gently with curiosity.

-If you notice a flash of skepticism when you mention pricing, you don’t say, “I saw your face—what was that?”
-Instead, try:
+If you notice a flash of skepticism when you mention pricing, you don't say, "I saw your face, what was that?"
+Instead, try: "I'm getting the sense that this may not be aligning perfectly yet.
+Can we pause there, what's on your mind?"

-“I may have skipped a step there.
-Would it be helpful if I unpacked that a bit further?”
+Or if a buyer furrows their brow during a technical explanation: "I may have skipped a step there.
+Would it be helpful if I unpacked that a bit further?"

 This gives the buyer a safe invitation to verbalize what their face already revealed.
 It lowers the social threat, keeps the conversation collaborative, and allows you to address objections before they grow silent and fatal to the deal.